 3. Positional Averages

 As of January 2019, users of this website are able to make their own choices of positional averages to be used in evaluating player values.
-A full discussion of positional averages and other aspects of player evaluation using Player won-lost records can be found in a 50-page PDF essay which I wrote at that time (January 2019), Comparing Players Using Player Won-Lost Records
+A full discussion of positional averages and other aspects of player evaluation using Player won-lost records can be found in a 53-page PDF essay which I wrote at that time (January 2019) and have subsequently updated, Comparing Players Using Player Won-Lost Records

 A brief overview of the options available for calculating positional averages follows.
 These weights will be applied to offensive performance by position and for pitchers